CCI-MOC/hil/docs/USING.rst

 Included herewith are some examples about

- * Interacting with HaaS API directly using the curl utility.
+ * Interacting with HIL API directly using the curl utility.

  * And using equivalent cli calls are also included.

 ::

-        haas node_register ipmi dummyNode01 ipmiHost4node-01 ipmiUser4node-01 ipmiPass4node-01
+        hil node_register ipmi dummyNode01 ipmiHost4node-01 ipmiUser4node-01 ipmiPass4node-01

-1) Register a switch with HaaS:
+1) Register a switch with HIL:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Eg> Switch name: mockswitch01